-Bandhani Saree with Kundan Work: These saris are available with beautiful overall Kundan work that blends amazingly with the lightness of the sari.
+Bandhani Saree with Kundan Work: These saris are available with beautiful overall Kundan work that blend amazingly with the lightness of the sari.

 Bandhani Sarees with Mirror Work: Mirror adds instant shine to the Bandhani saree and is usually found throughout the border to complement its colours.